-In this mode, you select the shutter speed and the camera will calculate the correct aperture for the exposure (depending on metered value; metering mode, ISO).
-Shutter speed is displayed on the viewfinder status bar and on the top LCD, turn the main dial to select different shutter speeds.
-A half-press of the shutter release causes the camera’s exposure system to calculate the aperture, if it’s outside of the camera’s exposure range the aperture will blink.
-You can select shutter speeds from 30 to 1/8000 sec in 1/3 or 1/2 EV steps depending on C.Fn I-1.
+In this mode, you select the shutter speed, and the camera will calculate the correct aperture for the exposure (depending on metered value; metering mode, ISO).
+Shutter speed is displayed on the viewfinder status bar, and the top LCD; turn the main dial to select different shutter speeds.
+A half-press of the shutter release causes the camera’s exposure system to calculate the aperture; if it’s outside of the camera’s exposure range, the gap will blink.
+You can select shutter speeds from 30 to 1/8000 sec in 1/3 or 1/2 EV steps, depending on C.Fn I-1.

 |Aperture Priority Auto Exposure|

-In this mode, you select the aperture and the camera will calculate the correct shutter speed for the exposure (depending on metered value; metering mode, ISO).
-Aperture is displayed on the viewfinder status bar and on the top LCD, turn the main dial to select different apertures.
-A half-press of the shutter release causes the camera’s exposure system to calculate the shutter speed, if it’s outside of the camera’s exposure range the shutter speed will blink.
-The range of apertures available will depend on the lens used but 1/3 or 1/2 EV steps can be selected via C.Fn I-1.
+In this mode, you select the aperture, and the camera will calculate the correct shutter speed for the exposure (depending on metered value; metering mode, ISO).
+Aperture is displayed on the viewfinder status bar, and the top LCD; turn the main dial to select different apertures.
+A half-press of the shutter release causes the camera’s exposure system to calculate the shutter speed; if it’s outside of the camera’s exposure range, the shutter speed will blink.
+The content of apertures available will depend on the lens used, but 1/3 or 1/2 EV steps can be selected via C.Fn I-1.

 |Full Manual Exposure|

-In this mode, you select the aperture and the shutter speed from any combination of the above.
-The top dial selects shutter speed, rear dial selects the aperture.
-Half-press the shutter release and the meter on the viewfinder status bar and top LCD will reflect the exposure level compared to the calculated ideal exposure, if it’s outside of +/- 2EV the indicator bar will blink either + or -.
+In this mode, you select the aperture and the shutter speed from any combination above.
+The top dial selects the shutter speed; rear dial chooses the aperture.
+Half-press the shutter release, and the meter on the viewfinder status bar and full LCD will reflect the exposure level compared to the calculated ideal exposure; if it’s outside of +/- 2EV, the indicator bar will blink either + or -.

-In this mode, the shutter stays open for as long as you hold the shutter release button, use either dial to select the aperture.
-(Note that this is different from the EOS 50D, which implements Bulb in manual mode, but identical to the 5D).
+In this mode, the shutter stays open for as long as you hold the shutter release button; use either dial to select the aperture.
+(Note that this differs from the EOS 50D, which implements Bulb in manual mode but identical to the 5D).

 Controls at the very top of the camera (right)

-When compared to the 5D, the three buttons located directly above the status LCD now have functions that are more comparable to those found on Canon’s XXD cameras.
-When the camera is held up to the eye, the button that controls ISO and flash compensation is the one that is easiest to access.
-This makes sense given that the settings accessed by this button, unlike those accessed by the other buttons, are shown in the viewfinder.
+Compared to the 5D, the three buttons located directly above the status LCD now have functions that are more comparable to those found on Canon’s XXD cameras.
+For example, when the camera is held up to the eye, the button that controls ISO and flash compensation is the easiest to access.
+This makes sense, given that the settings accessed by this button, unlike those accessed by the other buttons, are shown in the viewfinder.

 Overall, this makes it a bit easier to change the ISO while holding the camera up to your eye than it was on the original 5D, on which there was always a risk of rotating the front dial and activating the self-timer by accident.
-The button that controls the backlight of the LCD display has been repositioned such that it is now the final button on the right.
+In addition, the button that controls the backlight of the LCD has been repositioned such that it is now the final button on the right.

 Take note of the slightly altered top lip that sits above the LCD.
-There, the three primary control buttons have been given a circular bump to draw attention to them.
+The three primary control buttons have been given a circular bump to draw attention to them.

 Top panel buttons

-The following table provides an explanation of the connection between the various buttons on the top panel settings and the parameters that may be modified by rotating either the main dial (top) or the fast control dial (rear).
+The following table explains the connection between the various buttons on the top panel settings and the parameters that may be modified by rotating either the main dial (top) or the tight control dial (rear).